rajinder-yadav/dm-css/README.md

 <div class="fh7">Font height 7</div>
 ```

+### Heading

-There are also 7 Headings, which display as the regular HTML heading tags.
+There are also 7 Headings Style-Notations, which display as the regular HTML heading tags.

-- Heading have been changed to use the Major Third scale.
+- Heading have been changed to use the "__Major Third__" scale.
 - For headings you can also use the regular HTML __h1__ to __h6__ tags.

 ![font heights](images/headings.png)